A guide to tag-a-longs or trailer bikes and towbars

 Seatpost mounted tag-a-longs

-Most attach at the seatpost because that design is cheap and easy to make.
+Most single wheel tag-a-longs attach at the seatpost because that design is cheap and easy to make.
 The trailer cycle articulates on plain bearings.
 At best, the turn pivot is vertical and on a bracket that’s behind the seatpost; at worst, the turn pivot is the seatpost.
 Since a bike’s seatpost isn’t vertical (it’s around 72 degrees rather than 90), this leads to a peculiar handling quirk in which the trailer cycle leans out on corners.

 Handling problems are compounded by the plain bearings: there’s a fine line between too tight, which means the trailer won’t articulate properly, and too loose, which gives slop or play at the joint, letting the trailer cycle rock from side to side.
 This feels like someone grabbing hold of the seatpost of your bike and trying to twist it from side to side.
 So you need to set up seatpost hitches with care.